 Almost exactly a year ago I reviewed the Cayin N6, which was, and still is, the flagship DAP from this respected Chinese audio manufacturer.

-At around $600 it sounded neutral, smooth, clean and really an all-around excellent if slightly analytical sound.
-It set a pretty tough hurdle for a lot of companies to jump if they were going to produce something better for the same or less price.
+At around $600 it sounded neutral, smooth, clean, and an all-around excellent if slightly analytical sound.
+It set a pretty tough hurdle for a lot of companies to jump if they were going to produce something better for the same or lower price.